Sangdil Sanam: Synopsis

 He wishes them to stay happy and together, although Sanam is not happy.
 Kishan brings Sanam home to his mother as his bride.
-His mother gets very happy and invites the whole village to celebrate.
+His mother is very happy and invites the whole village to celebrate.
 Within the guests is a village girl who likes Kishan and her mother.
-They get angry and jealous since they brought a bride from the city and didn't marry her.
+They get jealous since they brought a bride from the city and didn't marry her.
 As the guests are talking, Sanam comes out of the room dressed improperly and dances.
 This causes great shame for Kishan and his mother.
-After the guests, leave Kishan hits Sanam (although she laughs) and leaves her in the rain.
-In the morning, the village has decided that they want Kishan's wife to leave the village as they don't want their daughters to learn nudity from her.
-Kishan agrees to them.
+After the guests leave Kishan hits Sanam (although she laughs) and leaves her in the rain.
+In the morning, the village has decided that they want Kishan's wife to leave the village as they don't want their daughters to learn vulgarity from her.
+Kishan agrees to their demand.

 On the other hand, Sanam had been in the rain the whole night and she has a fever.
-Kishan's mother asks him to help her recover (although he hates her now for destroying his family's reputation in front of the village) as he is the one who caused this.
+Kishan's mother asks him to help her recover (although he hates her now for destroying his family's reputation in the village) as he is the one who caused this.
 Kishan has to agree.
-He helps her recover and takes care of her day and night.
-Upon seeing this, Sanam recalls their marriage and now starts to like Kishan.
+He takes care of her day and night.
+Upon seeing this, Sanam recalls their marriage and starts to like Kishan.
 On the other hand, Kailashnath breaks in Shankar's house with a gun to kill him for betraying him.

 Meanwhile, Pradeep enters the house and deals with Kailashnath as Shankar goes to bring his daughter back.
 When he reaches Kishan's house, he asks the inspector to arrest him, but Sanam tells the inspector that according to the law, she is an adult and can marry whomever she wants, so Kishan should not be arrested.
-She also threatens her Dad to arrest him as he entered her house without permission.
+She also threatens her dad as he entered her house without permission.
 Shankar gets really sad now, but can't do anything.
 Kishan is happy as Sanam has turned into "Munni" (Sanam's childhood name).